 Unlike many employment lawyers, we represent our clients in full Employment Tribunal hearings when appropriate.
 This advocacy experience means that we can give you accurate advice as to what is likely to happen in the Employment Tribunal hearing and the merits or otherwise of settlement as well as being able to ensure that cases are properly prepared in a way to best present the evidence to the Employment Tribunal Judge.
 Whilst we use our technical expertise in preparing your case, our employment lawyers make sure that you are not left behind by legalese but understand all of the issues and each step of the process.

 We know that money is often tight in circumstances leading to an Employment Tribunal claim.
-We assess whether we might be able to offer a no win no fee agreement to bring an Employment Tribunal claim or identify whether you can use existing legal expenses insurance to pay your legal fees.
+We assess whether we might be able to offer a Damages Based Agreement (where you pay us a percentage of the compensation you receive) to bring an Employment Tribunal claim or identify whether you can use existing legal expenses insurance to pay your legal fees.

 Our employment lawyers are based in our London office but can also see you at our Watford Office.